dpns-hu/WeatherPlanner/README.md

 # WeatherPlanner
-• Developed an Android weather planning application using Kotlin to provide users with accurate weather forecasts and suggestions.
+• Developed an Android weather planning application using Kotlin to provide users with accurate weather.

 • Utilized Retrofit class to turn API interfaces into callable objects.